 If the RPAUID contained in the DISCOVERY_REQUEST message does not match the stored RPAUID for the requested discovery entry ID, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #10 "Unknown or invalid discovery entry ID".

-If the UE is not authorised for restricted 5G ProSe direct discovery model B discoveree operation, the 5G DDNMF shall send the DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #3 "UE authorisation failure".
+If the UE is not authorised for restricted 5G ProSe direct discovery model B discoveree operation, the 5G DDNMF shall send the DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #3 "UE authorization failure".

-If the RPAUID contained in the DISCOVERY_REQUEST message is not associated with a PDUID belonging to the requesting UE, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #3 "UE authorisation failure".
+If the RPAUID contained in the DISCOVERY_REQUEST message is not associated with a PDUID belonging to the requesting UE, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #3 "UE authorization failure".

 If the PC5 UE ciphering algorithm capability contained in the DISCOVERY_REQUEST message is not compatible with the selected PC5 ciphering algorithm for the ProSe response code and the ProSe query code, the 5G DDNMF shall send a DISCOVERY_RESPONSE message containing a <response-reject> element with PC3a control protocol cause value #19 "Not compatible PC5 UE ciphering algorithm capability".